sphero-inc/sphero-sdk-arduino-cpp/demos/weather_bot/README.md

 ![wiring diagram]

 It looks like a lot!
 If you're cutting and stripping your own wires, this is the most time-consuming part of the project.
 So take your time, follow the diagram carefully, and be patient!
-When you're done you should have something like this (except it won't be lighting up just yet!):
+When you're done you should have something like this:

 ![finished circuit]